-Name of School: Grade Grade

-School counselors build counseling programs based on the academic, personal/social and career development needs of their students.
-Based on your observations, check the appropriate box for items that are concerns for your students.
-The counseling department will use this data to build the guidance plan.
+Name of School: Teacher Grade School counselors build counseling programs base needs of their students.
+Based on your observatio your students.
+The counseling department will use ns, check the appropriate box for items that are concerns for

-\checkmark = is a concern

-NA= Not a concern

-? = I have seen signs
+✓= is a concern NA= Not a concern ? = I have seen signs